cmvandrevala/more-than-equations/content/Computer Science/Labs/The Hofstadter G Sequence.md

 ## 🎯 Problem Statement

-Write a program that calculates the nth term in the Hofstadter G Sequence.
+Write a program that calculates the nth term in the Hofstadter G Sequence in a few different ways:

+1. A naive recursive method that uses the recurrence relation described in the Background Information section.
+2. An improved recursive method that memoizes the output of the recurrence relation.

 ## ✅ Acceptance Criteria

-* Your program should calculate the nth term in the Hofstadter G Sequence using recursion.
+* Write a program that calculates the nth term in the Hofstadter G Sequence using the two methods described in the Problem Statement.
+* Ensure that your functions work either through unit tests or a driver program.
+* Run the functions with a variety of inputs and record the average times of each run.
+I recommend starting with ten different values for the argument with ten trials apiece for each of the functions.
+You might need more data to see a clear trend!
+* Use your results to answer the Thought-Provoking Questions.

 ## 📋 Dev Notes

-* It is helpful to calculate the first few terms of the sequence on paper before attempting to write a recursive function.
+* It is helpful to calculate the first few terms of the sequence on paper before attempting to write a recursive function (just to see how it works).
-* You are not required to write any optimzations for your recursive function.
-That being said, you will be asked to think about potential optimizations in the Thought-Provoking Questions.
 * In order to help you verify that your program is working properly, here are the first few terms of the sequence: 0, 1, 1, 2, 3, 3, 4, 4, 5, 6, 6, 7, ...

 ### Sample Calculations